5G-MAG/rt-5gc-service-consumers/README.md

 These libraries and tools are based upon the [Open5GS](https://open5gs.org/) framework.

+## Service consumer libraries

+### `libscbsf` - Binding Support Function (BSF) service consumer library

+The Binding Support Function (BSF) is responsible for maintaining a mapping between UE PDU Session and the PCF which is managing that PDU Session.

+The `libscbsf` library aids in discovery of the BSF in the 5G Core (by interrogating the NRF) and subsequently looking up which PCF is managing the PDU Session for a UE, identified by its IP address.

+This library implements the service consumer end of the following service-based APIs:
+- *Nbsf_Management*

+### `libscpcf` - Policy Control Function (PCF) service consumer library

+The Policy Control Function (PCF) is responsible for applying charging and network policy to the PDU sessions of UEs.
+The *Npcf_PolicyAuthorization* service API is used at refernece point N5 by an Application Function (AF) to request policy changes to the PDU session on behalf of the UE.
+This allows an Application Function to manipulate particular network QoS parameters for selected IP traffic flows within the PDU session.

+The `libscpcf` library allows an application to connect to a PCF and request an `AppSessionContext` which it can then use to manipulate the network routing policies for traffic passing across specific application flows within a UE's PDU Session.

+This library implements the service consumer end of the following service-based APIs:
+- *Npcf_PolicyAuthorization*

+## Command line tools

+### `pcf-policyauthorization`

+The `pcf-policyauthorization` tool manipulates the network Quality of Service parameters of Application Session Contexts in the PCF by using the **PCF service consumer library** to invoke operations on the *Npcf_PolicyAuthorization* service API.

+The PCF address can be explicitly specified at the command line if this is already known.
+Alternatively, the tool can also use the **BSF service consumer library** to look up which PCF instance is managing the PDU Session of interest (based on the IP address of a UE registered with the AMF).

 ## Install dependencies

+To build and use the service consumer libraries and accompanying command line tools, you will need to install the following packages:

 ```bash
 sudo apt install git ninja-build build-essential flex bison libsctp-dev libgnutls28-dev libgcrypt-dev libssl-dev libidn11-dev libmongoc-dev libbson-dev libyaml-dev libnghttp2-dev libmicrohttpd-dev libcurl4-gnutls-dev libnghttp2-dev libtins-dev libtalloc-dev meson